CS2103AUG2016-T16-C1/main/docs/UserGuide.md

 Adds a task "Watch movie" with start time "20:01" with the tag "gotmoney"
 * `add Do homework sd/28-10-2016` <br>
 Adds a task "Do homework" with a start date "28-10-2016"
+* `add Do Something`  <br>
+Adds a task "Do Something" with a default start time "00:00"

 *4.1.3 Add a task with date to `Hard2Do` using shortcuts* <br>
 Adds a task with date using specific keywords <br>